Lindsey-Maag/Group_Project_Health/README.md

  - We started our model exploration with linear regression to test out the best target choice and get a better understanding of our core dataset.
 We found good results with our linear regression model when we looked at the relationship between lung cancer death rates and smoking percentages.

 #### Multiple Regression Models
 Our Multiple Regression Models compared three different cancer-type mortality rates with income, smoking percentage, and obesity data.
 Data was split into training and test models the same as our linear regression models.
-Below is an example Seaborn Heat Map that was generated in the Lung Cancer Multiple Regression Model.
-The cross sections with darker colors indicate a very poor or negative relationships.
+Below is an example Seaborn Heat Map correlation table that was generated as part of our lung cancer multiple regression analysis.
+The cross sections with darker colors indicate negative relationships.
+For example, higher income results in lower cancer death rate.
 Cross sections with lighter colors indicate positive relationships.
-Age-adjusted-rate and smoking percentage show the best relationship at 85%.
+In our sample correlation table, lung cancer death rate (Age-adjusted-rate) and smoking rate show the highest relationship at 85%.
 The next highest relationship is smoking and obesity at 49%.

 ![Multiple Regression Seaborn Heat Map](https://github.com/Lindsey-Maag/Group_Project_Health/blob/main/Resources/Images/mult_regression.PNG)